Dental Crowns Rapid City

 • Experienced & Compassionate Team

-Crowns vs. Fillings
+Dental Crowns vs. Fillings

 Why do you need a crown instead of a filling?
-Crowns will be suggested by Dr. Anderson when a tooth fracture is suspected or sometimes simply when the filling would be too large to fabricate inside your mouth.
+Dental crowns will be suggested by Dr. Anderson when a tooth fracture is suspected or sometimes simply when the filling would be too large to fabricate inside your mouth.
 The limitation for a filling is size.
 When fillings become too large or unsupported, they can fail sooner than desired due to limitations on strength in the material and polymerization shrinkage.

-Same-Day Crowns
+Same-Day Dental Crowns

 Life is busy enough without having to make multiple trips to the dentist over several days.
 At our office, we are proud to offer precisely fabricated in-house, same-day crowns.